qdm12/courses/Technology and entrepreneurship/readme.md

 [![How to start a startup](images/howtostartastartup.jpg)](http://www.paulgraham.com/start.html)

 ### Summary
+- What I learnt
+    - History of startups and technology
+    - Computer science is the logical starting place to recapture the reins of progress
+    - Startup is vertical progress while globalization brings horizontal progress
     - How to start a startup, Paul Graham
        1. Start with good people
            - You want *animals*, passionate and addicted about their job
            - Three qualities:
                - Smart
                - Get things done
                - Bearable personality
            - Get them from a network of friends is great
            - Only business people as founders is bad as they don't know limitations and possibilities
            - Get **1** business person to focus on what customers want, although tech can do it as well.
        2. Make something customers actually want
            - Look at something people are trying to do
            - Figure out how to do it in a way that does not suck
            - The idea is worth nothing without its people
            - Make an MVP ASAP
        3. Spend as little money as possible
+- How it affected me
+    - Listening to the Art of Start 2.0
+    - Change idea to find something people are trying to do (AdsUp to CoDine)

 ## II - NAE Grand Challenges
 ### Readings
 - **NAE Grand Technical Challenges for the Century**